A Guide to the BC Economy and Labour Market

 Where are the jobs located?

-Most of the jobs are located in the major population centres
+Over two-thirds of the jobs are located in Mainland/Southwest

-ThumbMost of the jobs are located in the major population centres
+Over two-thirds of the jobs are located in Mainland/Southwest

 What's the outlook to 2014?

-Both GDP and employment in this industry are expected to grow at higher-than-average rates during the next few years.
-Utilities are forecast to continue to generate about 2% of the province's gross domestic product, and employ less than 1% of the workers.
+GDP in this industry is expected to grow at higher-than-average rates during the next few years.
+Utilities are forecast to generate about 3% of the province's GDP, and employ less than 1% of the workers.

-GDP and employment are expected to grow faster than average during the next few years
+GDP is expected to grow faster than average during the next few years

-GDP and employment are expected to grow faster than average during the next few years
+GDP is expected to grow faster than average during the next few years

 A Guide to the BC Economy and Labour MarketA Guide to the BC Economy and Labour Market